eelfonik/dev-infra/containers.md

 This command line tool works together with minkube cluster, to talk to the **API server** in the master processe.

 But it can also work with the **real cloud cluster**.

+Once the cluster is running, we have several commands that we can use:

+- `kubectl get all` will list all the Pods/Services/Deployments/replicas
+- `kubectl get configmap` / `kubectl get secret` will list ConfigMap/Secret
+- `kubectl logs <pod-name>` see the logs inside a Pod
+- `kubectl describe <component> <component-name>` check the details of a resource ( Service/Pod, ect )
+- `kubectl -h` to see all the possible commands

+### Demo

+#### conf yaml

+For a typical k8s project, we'll have at least 4 yaml confs (cf: [demo]('./k8s-demo'))

+- ConfigMap : db endpoint
+- Secret: db user & pwd
+- Deployment ( with service): db application with internal Service
+- Deployment (with external service, or Ingress): webapp with external Service

+#### apply the conf

+And then if we have minikube running locally, we can use kubectl commands, to apply the yaml conf to create Pods 🎉

+- `kubectl apply -f <file-name>` ( in the demo it's 4 files, and we need to apply the configMap/secret first, then the mongo.yaml, then the webapp.yaml )

+#### interact with the running cluster

+After creating the yaml conf & applied them, we can use the kubectl to interact with the running cluster.

+#### external access

+And to verify that we can access from browser of our exposed external IP, we can first use `kubectl get service` to see all the Services, and check the one with `type` `NodePort`.

+As we're running using `minikube`, and in the demo we only specify one `NodePort` Service (Ingress), then we can use `kubctl get node -o wide` to get the Internal IP, and access with this `<internal-ip>:port` .

+> The `<internal-ip>:port` is not working for minikube for some reason I don't know, but `minikube service <servcie-name>` works.
+See the answer here https://stackoverflow.com/a/63243909